corley/influxdb-php-sdk/README.md

 ]);
 ```

-If you want to use the inline protocol directly you have to use the UDP/IP adapter directly
+If you want to use the line protocol directly you have to use the UDP/IP adapter directly

 ```
 $udp = new UdpAdapter($options);